linode/docs/docs/guides/development/python/pytorch-installation-ubuntu-2004/index.md

 published: 2021-11-05
 modified_by:
   name: Linode
-title: "How to Install PyTorch on Ubuntu 20.04"
+title: "Install PyTorch on Ubuntu 20.04"
-title_meta: "Installing PyTorch on Ubuntu 20.04"
+title_meta: "How to Install PyTorch on Ubuntu 20.04"
 contributor:
   name: Tom Henderson
 ---